E-CARE: An Efficient LLM-based Commonsense-Augmented Framework for E-Commerce

 \subsection{LLMs as Reasoner}

 While zero-shot prompt-based ranking (\S \ref{relatedwork_direct_llm}) has shown impressive performance, it still lags behind sophisticated supervised dense retrieval architectures \citep{ma2023ZeroShotListwiseDocument}.
-To overcome this, recent works propose utilizing the reasoning abilities of LLMs for re-ranking and classification of relevant items.
+To overcome this, recent work proposes using LLMs' reasoning abilities to re-rank and classify relevant items.
 RaCT \citep{liu2025RaCTRankingawareChainofThought} utilizes CoT \citep{wei2023ChainofThoughtPromptingElicitsa} to guide the model to iteratively rank passages by relevance to a query.
 They incorporate this prompting into Ranking Preference Optimization \citep{rafailovDirectPreferenceOptimization}.
 Rank-R1 \citep{zhuang2025RankR1EnhancingReasoning} uses GRPO \citep{shao2024DeepSeekMathPushingLimits} to train LLMs to generate reasoning steps before selecting the most relevant item from a set of items (setwise ranking). \citet{qin2025TongSearchQRReinforcedQuery} propose TongSearch-QR, which trains small-scale language models using RL to rewrite a query with reasoning, which is then used to retrieve relevant items.
 RankCoT \citep{wu2025RankCoTRefiningKnowledge} trains language models to generate CoT-based summaries of retrieved items, which are then used to re-rank the items based on their relevance to the query.
-However, these methods are primarily aimed at enhancing the factual knowledge for improving relevance, and do not utilize commonsense reasoning to form connections between user intentions and item attributes.
+However, these reasoning-based methods either depend on nontrivial reinforcement learning procedures or incur substantial LLMs decoding overhead due to long CoT generations or iterative comparisons, which hurts scalability on large candidate sets.